 - The best Committeemen will want to know their neighbors, and let them know about the Libertarian option.
 There will also be requirements imposed on us by state law in the future that will require us to run for Committeemen as we would run for County Board, Governor or President.
 To get used to the process, and to introduce ourselves to our neighbors, we encourage getting 10 signatures on our petitions and submitt them to the party.
 Going door to door is fun and easy.
 Please consider doing this as a way to get started on long lasting friendships with others in your neighborhood.

 Notarize your documents.

 - Once you have filled out the forms, take them to a Notary Public.
-Sign them there, then package all of the sheets together. (you can find a Notary at almost any bank)
+Sign them there, then package all of the sheets together.
+You can find a Notary at almost any bank.

 Submit your forms and finished petitions to the Political Division Deputy Director.

 - You will be put on a mailing list that will include all county and chapter chairs, party officers and all other precinct committeemen.
-You will be mail periodic recommendations for doing effective outreach.
+You will be mailed periodic recommendations for doing effective outreach.
 You will also get newsletters with information you can use and stories submitted by other precinct committeemen.
 You are also encouraged to submit stories of your own experience to share.
 And for Committeemen who want to make a real difference, we have a manual you can download here.

 For more information or to begin the application process, contact our Political Division and we will send you everything you need to get started.